zammad/zammad/README.md

 The instructions state `Build a lightweight widget in the dashboard that shows all tickets created by today.`

 - This would imply I should be adding a widget here: <http://localhost:3000/#dashboard>
-- However the link for for dashboard on the doc leads here: <http://localhost:3000/desktop>
+- However the link for dashboard on the doc leads here: <http://localhost:3000/desktop>
-- Normally I'd ask clarifying questions, but as this is the long easter weekend I cannot
+- Normally I'd ask clarifying questions, but as I am doing this on the long weekend I will proceed with my best guesses
 - As this is designed to show my skills, I will complete both tasks:
   - a ticket counter for today's tickets in the dashboard with icon
   - a list view for today's tickets in desktop
 - The phrasing `created by today` could also mean a few different things.
-I will display all tickets created today
+I will interpret it as all tickets created today

 ## What would I do with more time